 In 1975 DSME created an international school department for their contractors’ children and it was called Daewoo Foreign School.
 In 2002 the school was established as an independent organization and was renamed Okpo International School.

-The Seyoung Foundation was set up by the former CEO of DSME, Mr Nam Sang-tae and a board was formed to administer the foundation.
 In September 2013 the school became part of the Seyoung Foundation and changed its name to the International School of Koje.

 At about the same time, the school was outgrowing its facility, which it rented from DSME, and was in need of a bigger more modern campus.
 With its own careful financial management and contributions from local government and sponsor companies, ISK was able to buy a nearby piece of land from DSME and construct a much bigger purpose built facility, which opened in May 2014.